Zack Crockett: Regular season

+Playoffs

 Personal life

 His brother, Henri Crockett, was also an American football player, who played for the Atlanta Falcons (1997–2001) and the Minnesota Vikings (2002–2003).

 Adept at cooking, Crockett is a Gourmet chef and his favorite dish to prepare for family is Peking Duck and Lamb Chops.
 His favorite film is Pulp Fiction.
 He also enjoys traveling the world to different luxurious resorts and learning different cultures.
 Being an avid traveler and finally relaxing is something he is looking to do in the future, and he is a member of Omega Psi Phi fraternity.